The translation of this document is outdated.

 4) is unable to take decisions because at three successive

-meetings more than half the total number of councillors of the
+meetings more than half of the total number of councillors of the

 [21 December 2000]